9.4 Evidence-Based Practice and Research

 3. What questions do you have about the ANA’s Scholarly Inquiry competencies?

 Nursing practice should be based on solid evidence that guides care and ensures quality.
-Evidence-based practice (EBP) is the foundation for providing effective and efficient health care that promotes improved patient outcomes.
-Evidence-based practice is defined by the American Nurses Association as, “A lifelong problem-solving approach that integrates the best evidence from well-designed research studies and evidence-based theories; clinical expertise and evidence from assessment of the health care consumer’s history and condition, as well as health care resources; and patient, family, group, community, and population preferences and values.”[3]
+Evidence-based practice (EBP) is the foundation for providing effective and efficient health care that promotes improved client outcomes.
+Evidence-based practice is defined by the American Nurses Association as, “A lifelong problem-solving approach that integrates the best evidence from well-designed research studies and evidence-based theories; clinical expertise and evidence from assessment of the health care consumer’s history and condition, as well as health care resources; and client, family, group, community, and population preferences and values.”[3]
 See Figure 9.7[4] for an illustration of evidence-based practice.

 Image of flowchart depicting evidence based practice